RonnyHamilton/Calculator-Project/README.md

 - CSS
 - JavaScript

-*(Optionally: you can mention if you're using any libraries or version constraints — for this project it's pure vanilla JS.)*

 ## 🚀 How to Use / Run Locally

 1. Clone or download the project repository to your local machine.